kunal-visoulia/KMeans-Clustering-for-Imagery-Analysis/README.md

 But it turns out that very often K Means is also applied to data sets that look like this where there may not be several very well separated clusters.
 Example:<br/>

 Let's say I want to design and sell t shirts of three sizes, small, medium and large.
 So how big should I make my small one?
 How big should I my medium?
-And how big should I make my large t-shirts.
+And how big should I make my large t-shirts.<br/>
 ![](images/16.png)<br/>

 On running Kmeans,say, this clustering happens:<br/>